Writing Fellow Tutoring

 The organization of a Writing Fellows quarter can vary from course to course because each course and instructor will have different requirements and needs based on their assignments.

-Writing Fellows quarters will involve 1 to 2 assignment rounds, with each round having 1 to 2 appointments.
+A typical Writing Fellows’ quarter will involve 1 to 2 assignments.
+Each assignment may have 1 to 2 appointments known as rounds.

 The modality of the appointments you and your cohort will conduct will depend on the needs of the class, and your cohort will be labeled as one of the following: